Growing Mushrooms at Home Using Agar Plates: A Complete Guide

 Always inspect your plates carefully, and if contamination occurs, dispose of the infected plates in sealed containers or bags to prevent contamination of your workspace.

-9. Using Your Agar Plates for Mushroom Cultivation
+9. How to Use Agar Plates to Start Your Mushroom Cultivation

 Now that your agar plates are prepared, the next step is inoculation.
 Whether you're using spores or transferring a small mycelial culture, your focus here is fostering mycelial growth: